 The Alps are rich in cultures and languages, which influence the economic activities of the region.
 The Alpine population plays an important role in maintaining Alpine traditions while simultaneously promoting progress and innovation.

-The first general obligation within the Alpine Convention (article 2, paragraph 2(a) focuses on population and culture.
+The first general obligation within the Framework Convention (Article 2, 2a) focuses on population and culture.
 It sets the objective “to respect, preserve and promote the cultural and social independence of the indigenous population and to guarantee the basis for their living standards, in particular environmentally sound settlement and economic development, and promote mutual understanding and cooperation between Alpine and extra-Alpine populations”.
 Based on this obligation, the Declaration on Population and Culture was adopted in 2006.
 The 2017-2022 multiannual work programme again defines the Alpine population as a priority in the activities of the Alpine Convention.

-Alpine cultural heritage is an integral part of the activities of the EU Strategy for the Alpine Region (EUSALP) Action Group 6, which deals with the topic of “Preservation and valorisation of natural resources, including water and cultural resources”, led by the Permanent Secretariat of the Alpine Convention and the Province of Carinthia.
+Alpine cultural heritage is also an integral part of the activities of the EUSALP Action Group 6 on the “Preservation and valorisation of natural resources, including water and cultural resources”, which is led by the Permanent Secretariat of the Alpine Convention and the Province of Carinthia.

 The Role of Women in Mountain Regions was an international conference that took place on 18-19 April 2017 in Alpach, Tyrol (AT) and was organized in the scope of the Austrian Presidency of the Alpine Convention.
 Representatives from all mountain regions of the world were invited to network, to exchange best practices and to establish cooperation.